Balauue/balauue.github.io/_posts/2015-11-15-laravel-authentication-success-flash-messages.md

 <!--more-->

 Take user authentication as an example.
-Since version 5.0 Laravel ships with authentication scaffolds (see [this tutorial](https://scotch.io/tutorials/login-with-the-built-in-laravel-5-scaffolding) by Chris Sevilleja for mor information).
+Since version 5.0 Laravel ships with authentication scaffolds (see [this tutorial](https://scotch.io/tutorials/login-with-the-built-in-laravel-5-scaffolding) by Chris Sevilleja for more information).

 On failed authentication, Laravel populates the ``$errors`` variable, so that the problem can be displayed as flash message to the user.
 However, successful login attempts are implicitly confirmed by not showing the error.
 The inbuild Laravel authentication lacks a proper success flash message mechanism.